LibVega/VSL/README.md

 This repository contains the compiler library, which implements the parsing, compilation, and linking of the shaders, as well as the command line compiler tool.
 The VSL source is first cross-compiled into equivalent GLSL, and is then compiled with the ShaderC library.

+A tutorial and spec guide is coming soon.

 ## Acknowledgements

 Many thanks to the authors of the following libraries and tools used in VSL: